kleopatra999/uwplse-bagpipe/README.md

+The directions below assume you have the input Juniper configurations in a directory named "configs/"

-Project only the BGP relevant parts of the Juniper configurations with:
+- Project only the BGP relevant parts of the Juniper configurations with:

-    cabal run project internet2/*.conf
+    $ bagpipe project configs/*

+- Infer the topology:

+    $ bagpipe infer topology configs/* > out.dot

-Infer the topology and plot it using dot with:
+  and plot it using dot (requires graphviz to be installed) with:

-    cabal run infer topology internet2/*.conf > out.dot
-    circo -Tpdf out.dot > out.pdf
+    $ circo -Tpdf out.dot > out.pdf
-    open out.pdf

-Infer contracts with:
+- Infer contracts with:

-    cabal run infer contracts internet2/*.conf
+    $ bagpipe infer contracts configs/*

-Inject new commands into the existing configurations with:
+- Inject new commands into the existing configurations with:

-    cabal run inject add internet2/seat.conf "protocols bgp neighbor a.b.c.d {}" "protocols bgp neighbor a.b.c.d local-preference 400 ;"
+    $ bagpipe inject add configs/foo.conf  "protocols bgp neighbor a.b.c.d {}" "protocols bgp neighbor a.b.c.d local-preference 400 ;"